mattmallencode/crm/README.md

 *Satisfies User Story: 25 26*

-A user must be able to manage their meetings with a customer.
 A form must be presented where users can schedule a meeting with a customer.
-A table must also be displayed where users can view all their scheduled meetings with a customer.
+A table must be displayed where users can view and join meetings with a customer.

 #### Closing Deals